list-hygiene email-deliverability sender-reputation

 Segmenting Before You Send

 Not all inactive subscribers are equally risky.
 Before launching any win-back campaign, segment your inactive list by recency.
-In BayEngage (TargetBay Email/SMS), you can filter contacts by last engagement date and create these segments directly in the platform before building your automation:
+Filter contacts by last engagement date in your ESP and create these segments before building your automation:

 90–180 days inactive: These contacts are the strongest candidates for re-engagement.
 They have recent enough history with your brand that a well-timed message may resonate, and the complaint rate risk — while elevated — is manageable with proper precautions.